Yanhee Hospital

 Yanhee International Hospital (โรงพยาบาลยันฮี [roːŋpʰájaːbaːn jənhiː], YAHN-hee) is a multi-service general hospital in Bangkok, Thailand, that specializes in a range of medical and cosmetic services.
 Yanhee comprises a 15-story hospital building with a 400-bed capacity, 150 full-time doctors, 120 part-time health professionals, and 800 nurses.
 Additionally, Yanhee operates 95 outpatient examination rooms, 12 major and 30 minor operating rooms, an 18-bed Intensive Care Unit, emergency rooms, delivery rooms, a diagnostic laboratory and a nursery.

 Site

 Yanhee International Hospital is located in the Bang-O, Bang Phlat District of northeastern Bangkok, on Charansanitwong Road.
 The hospital maintains 36 treatment centers in general medicine and cosmetics, serving about 2,000 outpatients daily.
 Yanhee operates 24 hours daily, with services provided by 130 full-time doctor specialists, 125 part-time specialists, and more than 1,500 healthcare professionals and support staff.

 History

-Yanhee International Hospital was opened in 1984 as a small outpatient clinic by Dr. Supot Sumritvanitcha, M.D., N.D., who named the hospital after the Yanhee Power Plant located nearby.
-The hospital is now more well-known than the power plant (which has also since changed its name), and the original Yanhee International Hospital has been expanded many times over to include its numerous services.
+Yanhee International Hospital was opened in 1984 as a small outpatient clinic by Supot Sumritvanitcha, who named the hospital after the Yanhee Power Plant located nearby.
+The hospital is now more well-known than the power plant (which has also since changed its name), and the original Yanhee International Hospital has been expanded.

-Services and Medical Centers

-The following is a list of departments and special services offered at Yanhee International Hospital: